samtay/samtay.github.io/posts/comonadic-game-of-life.md

 -- | One dimensional finite list with cursor context --
--- The first element of the sequence at '_zl' can be thought of -- as /to the left/ of the cursor, while the last element is /to the right/ -- of the cursor.
-The cursor value and index are '_zc' and '_zi' respectively.
+-- The first element of the sequence at '_zl' can be thought of as -- /to the left/ of the cursor, while the last element is -- /to the right/ of the cursor.
+-- The cursor value and index are '_zc' and '_zi' respectively.
 -- This can be thought of as a circle.
 -- Warning: must have length greater than zero! data Z a = Z { _zl :: S.Seq a